pavelmc/sof1u/README.md

 * 27 nov 2017 (2): Basic support for Ubuntu 16.04 LTS, in fact it's tweaked to **ONLY** work on that system at this point, it will not work on older ones (either Ubuntu or Debian) I will soon introduce more validations on the script to make it support new and old versions.
 * 27 nov 2017 (3): The validation for newer Ubuntu and Debian is in place, it will detect the version and install the corresponding software and config files; also it will now work for older versions like the official scrolloutf1.tar file does. _(Linus Torvals style: don't break it trying to fix it)_
 * 1 dec 2017: Fix for clamav-amavisd integration, if you installed this software before December 1st 2017, you may want to look at [Issue #2](https://github.com/pavelmc/sof1u/issues/2) for an easy fix.
+* 11 dec 2017: Fix for Debian 9, the nginx server won't start because there was a cert missing: there was a problem with the cert generation under certain circumstances, fixed that and set some validations on the conditions of the failure to warn the user about.

 ## Roadmap / TODO ##